georgeadrk/georgeadrk/README.md

 ## Hi there! 👋

 - 🔭 I’m currently working on : Learning More Programming Languages and AI Programs With Python
-- 🌱 I’m currently learning : Fullstack Development & AI Development & Ethical Hacking
+- 🌱 I’m currently learning : Harvard CS50: Introduction to Computer Science
 - 🤔 I’m looking for help with : Anything related to programming
 - 💬 Ask me about : Anything
 - 📫 How to reach me : georgeadrielk@gmail.com